 Image source: Simply Psychology, “Two-Step Flow Theory of Communication” by Olivia Guy-Evans.

-Back in the 1940s, during a U.S. presidential election, researchers found that voters’ choices weren’t really shaped directly by news or advertisements.
-Instead, people tended to listen first to those around them who were better informed or had stronger opinions like community leaders, friends, or journalists and were then influenced by what they said.
+In the 1940s, during a U.S. presidential election, researchers found that voters’ choices weren’t really shaped directly by news or advertisements.
+Instead, people tended to listen first to those around them who were better informed or had stronger opinions — such as community leaders, friends, or journalists — and were then influenced by what they said (Katz & Lazarsfeld, 1957; Nisbet & Kotcher, 2009).

 From this discovery came a new understanding of how information spreads: it doesn’t go straight from the media to the public, but rather moves in two steps.